Ynn/selfstar/exercises/follow-me.md

     /**
      * Gets the maximum allowed energy consumption in Watts in each room
      *
-     * @return the maximum allowed energy consumption in Watts */ public double getMaximumAllowedEnergyInRoom();
+     * @return the maximum allowed energy consumption in Watts/hours */ public double getMaximumAllowedEnergyInRoom();